Seth-arc/aidcraft/FILE_REFERENCE.md

 # AidCraft File Structure Reference

 This document provides a quick reference to the AidCraft Workshop Simulation file structure with brief descriptions of each component's purpose.
+The project uses only vanilla HTML, CSS, and JavaScript without external frameworks or libraries.

 ## Root Directory